piotrekopyd/haidresser_web_page/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Application skeleton which can be used by hairdresser's web page.
+Application skeleton which can be used as a hairdresser's web page.

 Created as a submission to WWW programming course at Jagiellonian University.